Skip to main content

 Courses

-Students will register for 6 credit hours during the program from the following courses:
+Students will enroll in 6 credit hours from among the following courses while on this program:

 Students may not take any other courses on this program, including BYU Online courses, without approval by the program director and ISP.